Travel Back in Time in These 8 Historic Towns in Georgia

 1. St. Mary's, Georgia

-Also known as the "Rock Shrimp Capital of the U.S." St. Mary's is the second oldest city in America.
+Also known as the "Rock Shrimp Capital of the U.S.," St. Mary's is one of the oldest cities in America, having been settled in the 1700s.
 The oldest marked grave dates back to 1801 in the Oak Grove Cemetery, where you can still find the remains of early settlers and yellow-fever victims.
-Now, St. Mary's is a quiet, charming seaport, and the gateway to the beautiful Cumberland Island.
+Now, St. Mary's is a quiet, charming seaport known for its railroad history and being the gateway to the beautiful Cumberland Island.

 2. Eatonton, Georgia

-The town was rightfully named after the diplomat and adventurer William Eaton, who first settled the land.
+Named after the diplomat and adventurer William Eaton, the city of Eatonton was incorporated as a town back in 1809.
 Here, you can take a walk through the historical district and see some of the maintained architecture from the 1800s.
+From historic homes to interesting museums like the Georgia Writers Museum, Eatonton has plenty to offer.

 3. Madison, Georgia

 Feel free to take a walking tour in Madison, which shows off antebellum homes, plus the surviving buildings left after Sherman's army spared the town from total destruction during the Civil War.
-Make sure when you visit, you check out the 1811 Greek Revival Heritage Hall, which is chock-full of period furniture, and is open daily for tours.
+Make sure when you visit this historic town, you check out the 1811 Greek Revival Heritage Hall.
+Chock-full of period furniture, it is open Tuesday through Sunday for tours.

 4. Moultrie, Georgia